The Emory Advisory Council on Community and Diversity (ACCD) was launched in the fall of 2011 to replace the three president’s commissions.

-The President's Commission on the Status of Women (PCSW), the President's Commission on Race and Ethnicity (PCORE) and the President's Commission on Sexuality, Gender Diversity and Queer Equality (PCSGDQE) were established in 1976, 1979 and 1995 respectively.
-They were set up to advise the University president on diversity-related issues.
-Their contribution to new policies and educational programming and their recommendations helped establish the Center for Women, Office of LGBT Life, and the Office of Community and Diversity.
-There was also conversation about the need for additional commissions (class, disability, etc.) and a desire to develop a superior infrastructure that could better support the work of the commissions.
+The President’s Commission on the Status of Women (PCSW), the President’s Commission on Race and Ethnicity (PCORE) and the President’s Commission on Sexuality, Gender Diversity and Queer Equality (PCSGDQE) were established in 1976, 1979, and 1995, respectively.
+They were created to advise the university president on diversity-related issues.
+Their contribution to new policies and educational programming and their recommendations helped establish the Center for Women, the Office of LGBT Life, and the Office of Community and Diversity.
+There also was conversation about the need for additional commissions (class, disability, etc.) and a desire to develop a superior infrastructure that could better support the work of the commissions.

-Please contact the Office of Community and Diversity to learn more:
+You may also contact the Office of Community and Diversity directly to learn more:

 Office of Community and Diversity